monsoonmaelstrom/book2/book2.md

 “Fortunately, I’ve seen you do that a lot,” Liam says after a moment of concentration.

 I resist the urge to jump into his arms, barely.
-Instead I just fling myself against him, grinning like a maniac.
+Instead, I fling myself against him, grinning like a maniac.
 “I’ve got it!”

 “Got what?”